 The IASSCS Mentoring Program is intended to offer an opportunity for junior researchers and/or activists from the global south to receive mentoring and technical assistance with small projects.
 This program has been developed as part of the IASSCS’ goal of partnering junior practitioners and researchers with more experienced researchers in order to advance capabilities to produce research knowledge, increase the production and dissemination of research and advocacy work and expand advocacy and research networks in the global south.
-The IASSCS Mentoring Program has two components: IASSCS Publication Mentoring Program and IASSCS Abstract Mentoring Program.
+The IASSCS Mentoring Program has two components: IASSCS Abstract Mentoring Program and IASSCS Publication Mentoring Program.

 The goal of the IASSCS Publication Mentoring Program is to offer mentoring and technical assistance with small projects for junior researchers and/or activists from the global south.
 It includes two sub-categories:

 - Conceptual-Methodological: to provide technical support regarding conceptual and methodological issues pertinent to the process of publishing research results.
 This mentoring seeks to strengthen the quality of academic papers and their likelihood of being accepted for local, regional or international publication.
 Papers to be considered include papers written in English and Spanish, depending on the availability of mentors.

 - Editorial: In order to get their work published, researchers whose native language is not English face the primary challenge of translating into English work that was originally written in their native language.
 This mentoring seeks to provide editing support from experienced writers in order to improve the language quality of their work prior to submission for English publication.

 - Kerrie Thornhill, "You must sit on the old mat to play the new one": Rethinking Threatened Masculinities and Post-conflict Gender Violence in Liberia.
 In: Engaging Men in the Fight against Gender Violence.
 Case Studies from Africa.
 Jane Freedman (ed.), Palgrave MacMillan, December 2012